 This is particularly important because honest feedback is a key component of the continuous improvement process.
 This improved communication can create better working relationships between departments and increase cooperation in increasing overall efficiency of processes.
 Additionally, this can nurture a better work environment that increases retention of skilled team members.

 Collaboration Between Tiers

-As with any business undertaking, success begins at the top.
-The executive tier must be fully committed to the concepts, goals, and processes of the Quality Management System (QMS) and must actively advocate by in from all parties.
-Upper management must embrace the goals of the QMS and communicate all concerns as that system develops to ensure continuous improvement.
-Upper management must also communicate goals and processes to the rest of the company and implement training as these change.
+As with any business undertaking, success begins with the involvement of top management.
+Leadership must implement a program that addresses the culture of the organization, while promoting a vision for improvement.
+They should be fully committed to the concepts, goals, and processes of the Quality Management System (QMS) and must seek to understand needs and expectations of all interested parties.
+Additionally, upper management must also communicate these goals and processes to the rest of the company and implement training as these change.

 Working With Suppliers

 Establishing strong relationships with trusted and qualified suppliers is an excellent way to improve a business’s competitive performance.
-By sharing quality management goals with suppliers clarification of roles and expectations can be accomplished.
+By sharing quality management goals with an organization’s supply chain, clarification of roles and expectations can be accomplished.
 This clarity can work to reduce risks by maintaining long term goals and strategies.
 It can also provide improvements by identifying and eliminating waste, increasing process efficiencies, and reducing lead times.